Skip to content

 “Is this the only reason that led you to take in such a heinous crime to kill yourself?”
 I asked.

-“I would say this, my friend, you attempted to escape from your own suffering but you’re about to give incurable long-lasting suffering to your family, you didn’t do justice here by not sharing with me about your suffering, I knew you were in pain but you chose to fight alone and wanted to have a trophy of suffering.”
-I further added.
+“I say this, my friend, you attempted to escape from your own suffering but you’re about to give incurable long-lasting suffering to your family, you didn’t do justice here by not sharing with me about your suffering, I knew you were in pain but you chose to fight alone and wanted to have a trophy of suffering,” I further added.

-He grabbed a napkin and wiped his tears.
+My friend grabbed a napkin and wiped his tears.

 My friend, we all will die one day so we need to plan our death, then only we live this life freely.